-In pursuit of its ambition, the Insignia Financial Group has formulated a three-stage programme designed to enable it to stabilise, simplify and prosper.
+In pursuit of its ambition, the Insignia Financial Group has formulated a three-stage program designed to enable it to stabilise, simplify and prosper.
+Execution of the strategic initiatives associated with each of those stages will assist Insignia Financial Group in realising its ambition.

 The Insignia Financial Group completed the stabilise phase in FY20.
 The Insignia Financial Group now has an integration and simplification strategic focus and expects that this current phase will continue to FY25.
-Refer to page 6 for further updates on the integrate & simplify stage.
+Refer to page 44 for further updates on the integrate & simplify stage.